 It’s been a long time coming, but BMW has finally chopped the top off its sportiest hybrid.
 The i8 Roadster is based on the same carbon fibre-framed tub as the coupe, but now includes 3D printed aluminium body panels and a folding fabric roof that electrically drops in 16 seconds - so everyone can see you being all environmentally friendly.
 Or as environmentally friendly as a 374-horsepower supercar can be.
 The 1.5-litre, 3 cylinder turbocharged petrol engine powering the rear wheels has been tuned for a sportier exhaust note, and the batteries powering the electric motor up front have been boosted to 34Ah, for either improved all-electric range or more performance.
-Combined, you can expect to hit 60 in a neck-snapping 4.6 seconds.
+Combined, you can expect to hit 100 in a neck-snapping 4.6 seconds.
 The roof might have been deleted, but those iconic scissor doors haven’t gone anywhere - making this one of the best-looking hybrids on the roads.
-It’ll launch in January from £124,730.
+It’ll launch in soon sometime in 2018 with prices TBA.

 Cars & bikes